towoe/focus-time/README.md

 org.towoe.FocusTime GetRemainingTime
 ```

-### Integration
+## Integration

 To integrate Focus Time with Sway, you can bind keys to start a 25-minute focus
-session and stop the timer using the following configuration, typically located
+session and stop the timer using the following configuration.
-at `~/.config/sway/config`:

 ```ini
 # Focus time